privacyidea/privacyidea/doc/configuration/useridresolvers.rst

    *{SSHA256}* or *{SSHA512}*.
 Password hashes of length 64 are interpreted as OTRS sha256 hashes.

+You can mark the users as ``Editable``.
+The ``Password_Hash_Type`` can be used to determine wich hash algorithm should be used, if a password of an editable user is written to the database.

 You can add an additional ``Where statement`` if you do not want to use all users from the table.